carlip85/TurretNamer/README.md

 # TurretNamer
 A tool to automate the task of setting up many turrets in ARK: Survival Evolved

+READ BEFORE USING: This tool was setup up under default keybinds, you will need to have 'E' as your use button to "use it right out of the box".

 How to Use Turret Namer

 1. Start .exe